Mywk/Witness/README.md

 - Plugins (for example instead of a static MiLight bridge controller, use a plugin instead)
 - Login and authentication
 - Embedded remote control for desktop (mouse, window view, cmd line, shutdown/sleep/etc..)
+- Add/Remove relays in the webpage instead of statically in the code

 Don't expect the commits to be very detailed.

 Author: Mywk @ www.TechCoders.Net © 2017

-Libraries/nuget packages used: Metro UI CSS, JQuery, Restup, sqlite-net-pcl, SQLite for Universal Windows Platform
+Libraries/nuget packages used: Metro UI CSS, JQuery, Restup, sqlite-net-pcl, SQLite for Universal Windows Platform, Font Awesome, datetimepicker by Chupurnov Valeriy